Photograph of equipemnt at the beamline BioMAX

 BioMAX is the first X-ray macromolecular crystallography beamline of MAX IV Laboratory.
 It has been in user operation since 2017.
 The design goal for BioMAX was to create a stable and reliable beamline that is user friendly.
 The beamline experiment set-up is highly automated, in terms of both sample handling hardware and data analysis, while also being able to accommodate multiple cutting edge experimental possibilities.

-The X-ray beam focus is 20 x 5 μm2 at the sample position with a photon flux of 1013 ph/s at 300 mA ring current.
-The operational energy range of the beamline is 6–24 keV.
-Alternatively, using aperture overfilling it is possible to obtain a stable 5 x 5 μm2 beam at the sample position.
-Due to its extensive energy tunability, BioMAX is an ideal source for de novo phasing using the anomalous signal of heavy elements.
+The X-ray beam focus is variable between 20 x 5, 50 x 50 and 100 x 100 μm2 at the sample position with a photon flux above 1013 ph/s at 400 mA ring current.
+Using aperture overfilling it is possible to obtain a minimum size of 5 x 5 μm2 beam at the sample position.
+The operational energy range of the beamline is 6–24 keV; this extensive energy tunability makes BioMAX is an ideal source for de novo phasing using the anomalous signal of heavy elements.
 Beam defocusing creates a practically parallel beam, which can be used to resolve extremely large unit cells > 1000 Å at high resolution.
 Due to its small beam cross-section and optional parallel beam, BioMAX is an optimal experimental set-up for X-ray crystallography using microcrystals and ultra-large unit cells.
-Synchrotron-based serial crystallography (SSX) experiments, using injector or fixed target sample delivery.
+Synchrotron-based serial crystallography (SSX) experiments, using injector or fixed target sample delivery are also supported at BioMAX.

 Available forTechnique description

-General UsersConventional data collection at a wide range of energies and variable beam size.
+General UsersConventional rotation data collection (fixed point or helical) at a wide range of energies and variable beam size.

 General UsersAutomated sample mounting and dismounting from UniPucks, 29 puck positions in dewar.